Table of Contents

-Sales is an art form — and just like any other craft, it takes knowledge and practice to truly master it.
+Inside sales is an art form — and just like any other craft, mastering it takes a combination of knowledge and practice.

 Source: Marketing Donut

 We get it: you’re busy.
 Your prospects are busy.
 (At least that’s how they respond to your scheduling requests and voicemails.)
 But squeaking a single sales call onto the calendar almost never results in a closed-won sale.

 Based on this follow-up statistic, make sales follow-ups a standard practice.
 Let your prospect know you’re as invested in their success as they are.
 To reduce the burden of back-and-forth emails when it comes to scheduling meetings, try an automated scheduling system like Calendly.